ejosiah/vglib_examples/examples/gltf_viewer/README.md

 - KHR_materials_volume

 ## TODO
+- fix - free descriptorSets when model is disposed of
 - use unique resource each unique swapchain image
 - split HDR from Tone mapping
 - implement more robust Tone mapping